 Any charitable gift you arrange can be made in honor of someone.
 Consider these two basic methods of establishing an honorary gift.

 - A gift today: An outright gift can help fund our immediate needs or an upcoming project.
 The financial benefits include an income tax deduction and possible elimination of capital gains tax.

 - A gift through your will or living trust: You can include a bequest in your will or living trust stating that a specific asset, certain dollar amount or—more commonly—a percentage of your estate will pass to us at your death in honor of your loved one.

 Making a memorial gift is a wonderful way to acknowledge someone’s vision for the future.
 Depending on the nature of your gift, there are a variety of ways we can recognize your generosity.
-Please contact Shelby Wheeler at Shelby@heartlinkshospice.org or 509-837-1676 to discuss ways to recognize your honoree.
+Please contact Shelby Moore at Shelby@heartlinkshospice.org or 509-837-1676 to discuss ways to recognize your honoree.